 Copyright © Language Bridge Technology, 2017

 Use of passive learning of separate language components is less efficient than modern active learning of all components concurrently.
 All traditional methods of teaching English consider language as information to be remembered.
 They dissect the language into individual components and teach reading, writing, pronunciation, speaking, and grammar separately.
 In this environment of passive learning, a learner needs to spend four or five years of hard work to speak fluently.

 We spend years in school learning a lot of subjects.
 Schools teach most subjects using textbooks, lectures, notes, memorization, and tests.
 The only problem is that language skills cannot be learned in this way, any more than you can learn to play the guitar or drive a car by reading or even memorizing the instruction manuals.
 That is why after learning English for three-plus years, you are still not able to communicate in it fluently.

 English is not a knowledge set to be memorized; rather it is a skill to be acquired by practicing under guided instruction or by using mobile application with the new pedagogy of active learning.
-The problem is that active learning was invented recently and is unknown to teachers or educators.
-Google contains only eight references on "active learning of English skills," and they all point to the Language Bridge Technology.
+The problem is that Active Learning of English skills was invented recently and is unknown to teachers or educators.
+Google contains more than 9000 references on "Active Learning of English skills," and they all point to the Language Bridge Technology.